smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

 * resol:

   * Catch wrong message sizes
-  * fixed scheduler stop on plugin exit
+  * Fixed scheduler stop on plugin exit
-  * robustness measures when Ethernet is temporary not available
+  * Robustness measures when Ethernet is temporary not available
+  * Added socket shutdown on plugin stop
+  * Plugin performance: Do not register receive only attributes for update_item function

 * robonect: